zyh001/zyh001/README.md

 ### Hi there 👋

-My name is Stack, Zixi Ling, a dentist and part-time developer.
+My name is Stack, Zixi Ling, a dentist and amateur developer.

 - 📫 How to reach me:
   * Telegram: [@lingzi99](https://t.me/lingzi99)